lobossl/lobossl.github.io/README.md

 # https://triohouse.no/

-# Your personal notes in once place using localStorage.
+# Your personal notes in one place using localStorage.

+Open source, enjoy!